DarlingtonAlban/Darlington_Portfolio/README.md

 ### Project Overview
 ---
-This data analysis project aims to provide insight into the hr recruitment perfomance of the company over the years, By analysing various aspects of the hr data, we seek to identify trends, make data driven decision and recommendation, and gain understanding of the hr perfomances.
+This data analysis project aims to provide insight into the HR recruitment performance of the company over the years, By analysing various aspects of the hr data, we seek to identify trends, make data driven decision and recommendation, and gain understanding of the hr perfomances.

 ### Data Source